-Once my sheep have been sheared, which happens in late may early June, the fleece is sent to a woollen mill in Cornwall where I have it turned into yarn.
+Once my sheep have been sheared, which happens in early July, the fleece is sent to a woollen mill in Cornwall where I have it spun into yarn.
 When the wool arrives at the mill it is sorted and graded – this is when dirt, short fibre and dust is removed from the fleece.
 Once this has been done, it is then ready to begin its journey at the mill to become yarn.

-Wool straight off a sheep contains a high level of valuable lanolin, as well as dead skin, sweat residue, pesticides, and vegetable matter.
-Before the wool can be used for spinning, it must be scoured, a process of cleaning the greasy wool and removing the dirt, sweat, grease, some short fibre and vegetation.
+Wool straight off a sheep contains a high level of valuable lanolin, as well as dead skin, sweat residue and vegetable matter.
+Before the wool can be used for spinning, it must be scoured, a process of cleaning the greasy wool.
 After scouring, the fleeces are spun and then tumble dried - the fleece is now basically a big pile of slightly damp, very slightly oiled fluff.

 2. Carding or Scribbling